Up to 60% off sofas & mattresses — limited‑time deals.

 • Edge support stayed confident during sitting and edge-sleeping.

-• The lumbar area felt held up, especially after long desk days.
+• The lumbar area felt supported, especially after long desk days.

-• Turning over took little effort; the surface didn’t feel sticky.
+• Turning over took little effort; there was no sticky, sink-in feel.

 Who it is best for

-• Back sleepers and stomach sleepers who prefer a firmer plane.
+• Back and stomach sleepers who prefer a firmer, flatter surface.

-• People who sit on the bed edge daily.
+• Anyone who sits on the bed edge daily.

 Where it falls short